alefranzoni/power-refresher/README.md

   * Language: *Choose your Power BI Desktop application language* <br><br><img src="images/input.png" alt="input" >
 - **Options**
   * Refresh all: *Check to refresh all the queries/tables/fields present on the model.
 If uncheck this option, you have to select which fields want to be updated from the below list.*
+  * Enable Script Visuals: *Check to allow the application to enable script visuals automatically, if they exist in the file.
+Only enable script visuals if you trust the author and source.*
   * Publish: *Check to publish your file into a workspace after it has been updated.
 You must put the target workspace name in the box next to the checkbox control.*
   * Close file on finish: *Check to close `*.pbix` file on process finish*
   * Close application on finish: *Check to close `PowerRefresher` on process finish.
 If this option is enabled, when the application is closed, a log file will be created and shown with all the update details* <br><br><img src="images/options_gui.png" alt="options">